 Secondhand smoke and high concentrations of radon, a natural gas, are linked to the development of lung cancer.

-“We don’t know all the answers in terms of what potentially causes lung cancer in nonsmokers,” said Dr. Dean Delmastro, a Marshfield Clinic hematologist/oncologist.
+“We don’t know all the answers in terms of what potentially causes lung cancer in nonsmokers,” said Dr. Dean Delmastro, a Marshfield Clinic Health System medical oncologist/hematologist.
 “Radon is a source of radiation, and it just depends on how much you’re exposed to in terms of your risk of getting lung cancer.”

 According to the Environmental Protection Agency, radon is linked to about 20,000 cases of lung cancer per year, making it the second leading lung cancer cause behind smoking.